-- Pupils with English as a second language have shown great improvement and levels of proficiency, because funds have been targeted towards small group provision. - Collaborative work between the School's EYFS leader and those within other settings in its local authority has led to good progress of the children throughout the year. - Focused interventions by teaching assistants for group work and support has led to specific children, including those falling behind, making good progress as shown on the School's pupil trackers. - Pupils eligible for pupil premium have shown good attainment through wise allocation of available funds. - Utilisation of strongly developing links between the School and others within its local authority has helped the School to focus on raising pupil attainment even more effectively.
+- Pupils with English as a second language have shown great improvement and levels of proficiency, because funds have been targeted towards small group provision. - Diligent by the School's EYFS leader and those within her team has led to good progress of the children throughout the year. - Focused interventions by teaching assistants for group work and support has led to specific children, including those falling behind, making good progress as shown on the School's pupil trackers. - Pupils eligible for pupil premium have been targeted for additional reading interventions which have made a difference. - Utilisation of strongly developing links between the School and others within its local authority has helped the School to focus on raising pupil attainment even more effectively. - Buying in expertise to supplement staff efforts and provide specific training to meet needs. - Improvements to performance management have ensured great development of the staff team. - The School's approach to SEND provision has gone from strength to strength and this has been reflected in the good progress pupils with SEND have made.